 - From the Windows desktop open My Computer

-- Within My Computer highlight and right-click the C: Drive or the drive you wish to determine the capacity or available space on the drive.
+- Within My Computer highlight and right-click the C: Drive or the drive you want to determine the capacity or available space on the drive.

 - From the menu that appears after right-clicking the drive click Properties.

-- The Properties window will display the used space, free space, and the total capacity of the hard drive or other drive similar to what is shown below.
+- The Properties window displays the used space, free space, and the total capacity of the hard drive or other drive similar to what is shown below.

 Microsoft Windows 2000 and Windows XP users:

-If you're running Windows 2000 or higher My Computer will also display the Total Size and Free Space for each of the drives in the main My Computer Windows.
-If you wish to display more information as well as a graph of available space follow the above steps.
+If you're running Windows 2000 or higher My Computer also display the Total Size and Free Space for each of the drives in the main My Computer Windows.
+If you want to display more information as well as a graph of available space follow the above steps.